What exactly is play based learning?

 So today, we’re going to talk about the Play Continuum.
 I’m hoping this will give you a clearer picture of the different types of play and how we can incorporate many types to ensure we’re providing our littles exactly what they need.

 There are five columns in the Continuum of Play.
-And each column is a different type of play.
-And as we move on the continuum, from left to right, we go from child directed play to educator guided play.
-And finally, on the far right, we go to educator directed play.
+Each column is a different type of play.
+As we move on the continuum, from left to right, we go from child directed play to educator guided play.
+Finally, on the far right, we go to educator directed play.

 Let’s start at the very far left – that’s where we find free play.
 Free Play is the very first column on the continuum.
 And it is the most child directed.
 So children start their own play, and they direct their own play.
 Educators, we’re just observing, we’re just watching.
 We provide the materials, the toys, and all the things that are of interest to children and that are actually in the center – but we let children choose how they’re going to use them.
 So this is very open ended, we see a lot of this free play happening in our block center, outdoor play, and the sensory center and art, we provide the materials, and they decide where to take it.
 So that is the very first column of our five -free play.